manasgaur/CMSC-678/about.md

 dations that would allow students to have equal access and inclusion in all courses, programs, and activities at the University.
-If you have a documented disability and need to request academic accommodations, please refer to the SDS website at ```sds.umbc.edu``` for registration information and to begin the process, or alternatively you may visit the SDS office in the Math/Psychology Building, Room 212.
+If you have a documented disability and need to request academic accommodations, please refer to the [SDS website](sds.umbc.edu) for registration information and to begin the process, or alternatively you may visit the SDS office in the Math/Psychology Building, Room 212.
-For questions or concerns, you may contact us through email at ```disAbility@umbc.edu``` or phone (410) 455-2459.
-If you require accommodations for this class, make an appointment to meet with me to discuss your SDS-approved accommodations. </center>
+For questions or concerns, you may contact us through [email](disAbility@umbc.edu) or phone (410) 455-2459.
+If you require accommodations for this class, make an appointment to meet with me to discuss your SDS-approved accommodations.